 Recommended Portable USB Source

-The device can be powered with a stand USB power source.
-But some portable USB chargers have "features" that detect the current draw and shut off charging to preserve battery capacity.
-This will result in charging the Slam Stick to a full charge, then turning off, and not starting charging again as the Slam Stick slowly looks to consume current.
+The device can be powered with a standard USB power source, butsome portable USB chargers have "features" that detect the current draw and shut off charging to preserve battery capacity.
+This will result in charging the device to a full charge, then turning off, and not starting charging again as the sensor slowly looks to consume current.

-We recommend Voltaic's batteries that have an "Always On" feature to directly address this issue.
+We recommend Voltaic's Always On Batteries because of the "Always On" feature that directly addresses this issue.
 These batteries will always provide power and so they can be used to significantly extend battery life.